Cimbel/devops-novinano/README.md

 # devops-novinano
-novinano version ts new all this shit happend again with me again
+novinano version ts new all this shit happend again with me again and again